telerik/ajax-docs/general-information/performance/optimizing-performance.md

 This approach is not the best for a number of reasons:- you must extract the files from the assembly for each control release;- files become too large to be maintainable (or you have to write a script to merge the source files);- the number of the merged files you need to maintain can become very large depending on the control sets you have on different pages;

-With the newly added[RadScriptManager](2EF524B5-D6BE-47BE-9960-01EF7B786F85) and[RadStyleSheetManager](A2D2BFE9-F3FE-48F8-A3E6-5254D7491104) controls, Telerik UI for ASP.NET AJAX suite gives developers the advantage of a simple drag-and-drop to achieve the combination of resources to a single request.
+With the newly added [RadScriptManager](2EF524B5-D6BE-47BE-9960-01EF7B786F85) and [RadStyleSheetManager](A2D2BFE9-F3FE-48F8-A3E6-5254D7491104) controls, Telerik UI for ASP.NET AJAX suite gives developers the advantage of a simple drag-and-drop to achieve the combination of resources to a single request.
 All you need is to add a [RadScriptManager](2EF524B5-D6BE-47BE-9960-01EF7B786F85) to your page instead of the default ScriptManager and the javascript files will get combined into a single file.
-Putting an additional control –[RadStyleSheetManager](A2D2BFE9-F3FE-48F8-A3E6-5254D7491104) to the page makes the stylesheet requests combined into a single request.Both controls need an HttpHandler to be declared in the application's configuration file to operate properly.
+Putting an additional control – [RadStyleSheetManager](A2D2BFE9-F3FE-48F8-A3E6-5254D7491104) to the page makes the stylesheet requests combined into a single request.Both controls need an HttpHandler to be declared in the application's configuration file to operate properly.
 The handler can easily added using the Smart Tags of the controls.